uviclibraries/genai-notebooklm/7-k-12-educators.md

 * [English Language Arts](https://curriculum.gov.bc.ca/curriculum/english-language-arts/3/core) — e.g., "stories can be understood from different perspectives"
 * [ADST Curriculum](https://curriculum.gov.bc.ca/curriculum/adst) — applied digital skills and critical evaluation of AI outputs

-> **Note:** Google Notebook is a Google product and requires a Google account.
+> **Note:** Gemini Notebook is a Google product and requires a Google account.
 Before using it with students, check your district's policies on student data privacy and approved tools.
 For younger students, consider running the tool as a whole-class demonstration rather than having each student use it individually.

 If you get stuck at any point, ask the instructor.